Peninsula Kitchen Design (Layouts & Shapes)

 These ridges can either be oriented vertically or horizontally, but the popular option is installing the details vertically as it contrasts the horizontal orientation of the counter, creating visual appeal.

 A peninsula typically extends from one of the walls of your kitchen, forming an L or U shape.
-Make sure that adding a peninsula allows the flow of activities and disrupts traffic flow.
+Make sure that adding a peninsula allows for activities and disrupts traffic flow.

 2. Select the Best Layout: The most efficient layout depends on the number of usual users and the intended functions of a peninsula.
 The shape is also essential.